-Duration: Semester Grades: 9-12 Pre-Req: None Fee: None eTechnologies is a course designed for those students who need an introductory class in technology before taking other technology electives.
-Students will discover and develop personal and professional skills through the exploration of Web 2.0 technologies such as Social Media, video and presentation-making skills, web-based web development, photo-editing, presentations, and simple computer programming.
+ETechnologies is a course designed for those students who need an introductory class in technology before taking other technology electives.
+Students will discover and develop personal and professional skills through the exploration of Web 2.0 technologies such as video and presentation-making skills, web-based web development, photo-editing, presentations, and simple computer programming.
 This course is designed to be an introductory course for Web Design, Computer Programming and other technology-based courses.
 Career options in information technology (IT) will also be reviewed.
 This course is the gateway to many other IT pathway courses.